An Urgent Hunt

 Eyes sense light, not chemicals.
 Monarchs have compound eyes with thousands of lenses.
 They see thousands of single images at the same time.
 Monarchs can see in all directions at the same time, too.
-Monarchs do not see the world in a single image the way we do.
-The monarch's vision is specialized for seeing colors, direction and movement.
+They don't see the world in a single image the way we do.
+Their vision is specialized for seeing colors, direction and movement.

 Confusing the Senses

 Picture a monarch floating through the air, following invisible scents to find the milkweed it urgently needs.
-How quickly can monarchs find the milkweed in your garden?
-Please share your observations!
+Watch how a butterfly can locate milkweed that's hidden in a sea of green plants.